claroline/Claroline/Resources/doc/sections/plugins/themes.md

 --------------------------------

-In order to overwrite **Claroline** twig files from your plugin, you need first to [create a theme](#newtheme) and then create a folder with the same name than your theme (without spaces and lowercase) in *views*.
+In order to overwrite **Claroline** twig files from your plugin, you need first to [create a theme](#newtheme) and then create a theme folder in your plugin.

+    Resources/views/theme/{bundleToOverride}/path/to/file.html.twig

-The location of the template in this directory must match the location of the original template in the ClarolineCoreBundle views folder.
-The twig file that lives inside the *ClarolineCoreBundle* will be entirely ignored, and your file will be used instead.
+The location of the template in this directory must match the location of the original template in the views folder.

-You can find an example of that in our [ExampleBundle][examplebundle].

-`src/plugin/Claroline/ExampleBundle/Resources/views/examplebundletheme/Layout/top_bar.html.twig`

-*overwrites*

-`src/core/Claroline/CoreBundle/Resources/views/Layout/top_bar.html.twig`

-That only works if your theme is chosen in platform parameters in the administration section.
+For instance, if you want to override the default layout, you must do it in the

+    Resources/views/theme/ClarolineCoreBundle/layout.html.twig

 Generating themes
 -----------------